alwinb/immutable-aatree/README.md

 - `0` if `k1` and `k2` are to be considered equivalent, and
 - `1` if `k1` is to be considered larger than `k2`.

 This is the same kind of comparison functions that JavaScript's built-in `Array.sort` method expects.
-The static method `AATree.defaultCompare` is a comparison function that compares values on their type first and uses javascripts built-in comparison operators id the type is equal.
+The static method `AATree.defaultCompare` is a comparison function that compares values on their type first and uses javascripts built-in comparison operators if the type is equal.

 ```javascript
 const defaultCompare = function (a, b) {